 17. SNEAKERS (1992)

 Branford Marsalis is also the soloist for this film (scored by James Horner), which was originally designed as a sequel to the 1983 Matthew Broderick cyber thriller Wargames.
 What ultimately emerged however was perhaps more caper movie than espionage, a film that affects a light tone but knows how to interject real jeopardy at the halfway mark to up the stakes in the search for the ultimate secret encryption decoding machine.
-Beautifully played by a great cast of new and old faces, with Redford and Poitier holding up the rear while the likes of River Phoenix and Dan Aykroyd steal all the scenes, which delight in building one paradox after another (a blind man drives a getaway car, a theft has to undertaken as slowly as possibly, an empty box that proves to have all the answers and so on).
+Beautifully played by a great cast of new and old faces, with Redford and Poitier holding up the rear while the likes of River Phoenix and Dan Aykroyd steal all the scenes, the film delights in building one paradox after another (a blind man drives a getaway car, a theft has to undertaken as slowly as possibly, an empty box that proves to have all the answers and so on).
 Really worth rediscovering.
-Available on DVD.
+Available on DVD and Blu-ray.

 18. MISSION: IMPOSSIBLE (1996)

 I love Brian De Palma and his take on the 1960s and 70s TV series was typically subversive, wiping out the team in the opening sequence and turning heroes into outcasts.
-Of the four Tom Cruise movies made in this series (so far) this is the only one that really stands up as a spy movie.
-Along with the celebrated Langley break-in (with Cruise hanging on wires) there are spectacular and small bits of business that prove endlessly intriguing, such as the revelation of the second IMF team at the restaurant and the sequences in which one character relates how he escaped death and the visualisation by the hero in his mind that directly contradicts it – all much cleverer than your average Summer movie.
+Of the four Tom Cruise movies made in this series (a fifth is due in 2015) this is the only one that really stands up as a spy movie.
+Along with the celebrated Langley break-in (with Cruise hanging on wires) there are spectacular as well as smaller bits of business that prove endlessly intriguing, such as the revelation of the second IMF team at the restaurant and the sequences in which one character relates how he escaped death and the visualisation by the hero in his mind that directly contradicts it – all much cleverer than your average Summer movie.
 Available on DVD and Blu-ray.

 19. THE BOURNE SUPREMACY (2004)